sap-tutorials/Tutorials/tutorials/hcp-java-weatherapp-part1/hcp-java-weatherapp-part1.md

     ![Changing the Servlet URL mapping](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/hcp-java-weatherapp-part1/e2e_01-5.png)

 6. Now we need to do our first bit of coding.
-Navigate to the servlet’s `doGet()` method and replace the `TODO` comment with the following line of code and save your changes:
+Navigate to the servlet's `doGet()` method and replace the `TODO` comment with the following line of code and save your changes:

     ```javascript
     response.getWriter().println("Hello World!");